 Millions of women write in to meet this man after he talks about his late wife and his love for her.
-Meg’s Annie, reporter who covers who inevitably falls for the romance of it all.
-Despite Annie being engaged to Walter (Bill Pullman) she falls in love with him.
-After a few near misses in meeting, Jonah arranges his father to meet Annie on top of the Empire State Building… and Bill Pullman gets dumped.
-This not before you’ve run out of tissues… at this the ultimate in will they wont they of romance movies.
+Meg’s Annie, a reporter who covers who inevitably falls for the romance of it all.
+Despite Annie being engaged to Walter (Bill Pullman), she falls in love with him.
+After a few near misses in meeting up, Jonah arranges his father to meet Annie on top of the Empire State Building… and Bill Pullman gets dumped.
+This not before you’ve run out of tissues… at this the ultimate in will they won’t they of romance movies.

-The film of course has a wonderful in film references to An Affair to Remember (1957) which I reviewed here.
+The film, of course, has wonderful in film references to An Affair to Remember (1957) which I reviewed here.
 With Annie and best gal pal played by Rosie O’Donnell sobbing about the movie.
 And Tom Hanks best buddy’s wife – played by Rita Wilson (Hanks off-screen wife) – also in tears as she tells Sam about it.
 Meg Ryan winning the part after the likes of Julia Roberts and Kim Basinger turned it down.

 City of Angels (1998) Official Trailer – Nicholas Cage, Meg Ryan Movie HD, Movieclips Classic Trailers